Blackness. There’s an App for That: Racial Politics and Black Digital Networks. (in progress).

 “The Podcast “Chitlin’ Circuit”: Black Podcasters, Alternative Media, and Enclaved Social Spaces.”
 Journal of Radio and Audio Media.
 22, no. 4 (2015): 209-219.

 “Recontextualizing the Racial Present by Retelling the Past: Intertextuality and the Politics of Remembering Online.”
 Critical Studies in Media Communication.
 31, no. 4 (2014): 314-326.

 “Tweets, Tweeps, and Signifyin’: Communication and Cultural Performance on ‘Black Twitter’.”
 Television and New Media.
 15, no. 3 (2014): 223-37.

 “This Week in Blackness and the Construction of Blackness in Independent Digital Media” Race and Gender in Electronic Media: Challenges and Opportunities.
 Edited by Rebecca Lind.
-Routledge. (in preparation).
+New York: Routledge.